emilianvrd/Maneuvers/Fantasy maneuvers/Flourishes.md

 Blinded, Light, Radiant, Spell\
 2 actions\
 A beam of brilliant light flashes out from your hand in a 2m wide, 24m long line.
 Each creature in the line must make a Might saving throw.
 On a failed save, a creature takes 6d8 Radiant damage and is dazzled until the start of your next turn.
 On a successful save, it takes half as much damage and isn’t dazzled by this Spell.

 This Spell dispels any darkness in its area that was created by a Spell.

-You can use this Flourish three times per day.

-### Sunburst
-Blinded, Light, Radiant, Spell\
-2 actions\
-Blinding sunlight flashes in a 20m radius sphere centered on a point you choose within 20m of you.
-Each creature in that light must make a Constitution saving throw.
-On a failed save, a creature takes 5d6 Radiant damage and is blinded for 1 minute.
-On a successful save, it takes half as much damage and isn’t blinded by this Spell.

-A creature blinded by this Spell makes another Might saving throw at the end of each of its turns.
-On a successful save, it is no longer blinded.

-This Spell dispels any darkness in its area that was created by a Spell.